-Brian grew up in Clearwater, Florida and started playing drums at the age of 10.
+Hudson grew up in Clearwater, Florida and started playing drums at the age of 10.
 Like many others starting out, he banged on pots and pans and pillows until his parents bought him his first drum kit.
-In high school, Brian studied privately with Jason Harnell (Maynard Ferguson), played in the drum line, the stage band and with a local band.
+In high school, Hudson studied privately with Jason Harnell (Maynard Ferguson) and played in the high school bands.
 After high school, he attended The University of South Florida School of Music for a year and a half where he divided his playing between jazz combos, the symphony orchestra and playing with local jazz musicians around Tampa.
-He later transferred to the University of Georgia and the music town of Athens, Georgia where he played weekly with various singer/songwriters.
+He later transferred to the University of Georgia and the music town of Athens, Georgia, which provided him with a rich diversity of music opportunities.

-Brian currently leads his jazz/fusion band Next Level, is a member of roots rock band Memory Dean, soul/funk band Soulhound and performs with various other artists covering a diverse mix of music.
-In addition, he is an active studio musician and does remote sessions for artists around the world.
+Brian currently leads his jazz/fusion band Next Level, is a member of former Capricorn Record Artist Memory Dean and performs with various other artists covering a diverse mix of music.
+In addition, he is an active studio musician in Atlanta and also tracks drums remotely for artists around the world.
 Brian is on the Advisory Board for Georgia Music Partners and is a voting member of The Recording Academy.
 He plays and endorses Sakae Drums, Paiste Cymbals, Regal Tip Drumsticks and Headhunters Creations.